Chasing Truth: Chapter 11

 Posted on 29/08/2014

-Mari and Todd fell into an easy rhythm even before they hit the trail.
-She drove while Todd filled them in on some of the history of the island and the sites they were passing.
-The men were quiet for the most part but the tallest one, Sam, had a few questions about the jungle that bordered almost every part of the town and then the caves off of the beach.
+Mari and Keon fell into an easy rhythm even before they hit the trail.
+She drove while Keon filled them in on some of the history of the island and the sites they were passing.
+The men were quiet for the most part but the tallest one, Damon, had a few questions about the jungle that bordered almost every part of the town and then the caves off of the beach.

-She took the lead on the trail with two of the men and Todd followed up with the other two.
+She took the lead on the trail with two of the men and Keon followed up with the other two.
 She hit her stride easily.
-Her concern faded, confidence boosting knowing Todd had her back if she needed it.
+Her concern faded, confidence boosting knowing Keonhad her back if she needed it.

 She set a strong pace as they began the climb up.